Chris Abele: Endorsements

 On February 12, 2011, Abele received the endorsement of the Milwaukee Journal Sentinel, which stated "Chris Abele's leadership on nonprofit boards, his experience running two family companies and his skill managing the Argosy Foundation make him a solid choice for county executive", and "Abele has the right experience and the right vision.
 Abele could be a game-changer".
 On April 2, 2011, the Milwaukee Journal Sentinel once again endorsed Abele over Jeff Stone, stating "Milwaukee County needs transformative change.
 One candidate provides the better chance to accomplish that."

-Milwaukee County Executive
+Tenure as Milwaukee County executive

 Abele took the oath of office to become Milwaukee County Executive on April 25, 2011, succeeding Interim County Executive Marvin Pratt.

 On June 9, 2011, citing concerns about budget cuts at the state level, Abele indicated his opposition to a planned $775,000 investment in public art at the Milwaukee County Courthouse.
 A year later, in June 2012, Abele signed a resolution placing the public art program on "hiatus" and authorizing use of the program's $500,000 in accumulated funds toward deferred maintenance instead of artwork.

 On June 10, 2011, he announced his intention to provide health care coverage to domestic partners of Milwaukee County employees.
 This was approved by the County Board on July 28, 2011, and signed into law by Abele on August 3, 2011.
 Abele declined to seek re-election in 2020.